Attapeu province: Protected areas

-The 71,400 hectare Attapu Plain is an important bird area (IBA) adjacent to the NBCA.
+The 71,400 hectare Attapu Plain is an Important Bird Area (IBA) adjacent to the NBCA.
 It is at an elevation of 200–400 m.
-The topography includes wetlands, such as the Xe Khaman and the Xe Xou Rivers, as well as freshwater lakes and pools.
-Dry forest landscapes, dry deciduous forest, shingle and stony beaches are habitats.
-Notable avifauna are the lesser fish eagle Ichthyophaga humilis, red-headed vulture Sarcogyps calvus, and white-rumped vulture Gyps bengalensis.
+The landscape includes wetlands, such as those of the Xe Khaman and Xe Xou rivers, and freshwater lakes and pools.
+There are dry forests and dry deciduous forests, as well as shingle and stony beaches.
+Bird life includes the lesser fish eagle (Ichthyophaga humilis), red-headed vulture (Sarcogyps calvus), and white-rumped vulture (Gyps bengalensis).

 Administrative divisions

 The province is composed of the following districts: